-\begin{summary}[SUMMARY POINTS] \begin{enumerate} \item Classical machine learning methods face trade-offs between scalability, expressivity, and data efficiency due to the curse of dimensionality.
-Deep learning provides an alternative approach that sidesteps these limitations, with adoption in astronomy already roughly matching classical methods in 2025.
+\item Classical machine learning faces trade-offs among scalability, expressivity, and data efficiency due to the curse of dimensionality.
+Deep learning sidesteps these limitations, with adoption in astronomy matching classical methods by 2025.